 However, the process is substantially more complex than yeast production, and it's uncertain whether it will be feasible to scale to a size that can be cost-competitive with the current animal agriculture industry.
 Most work by nonprofits at this stage is focused on funding research to overcome these barriers, and working towards legal regulation of products to easily bring them to market.

 You may conclude from this that focusing on improving the welfare of farmed animals will help more animals.
-Alternatively, you might think that even if it helps more animals in the near-term, For more information on this, see our cause area page on improving farmed animal welfare.
+For more information on this, see our page on improving farmed animal welfare.

 The technology behind cell-cultured meat is very new, and it's not certain whether it will be able to scale to the level necessary to compete with the conventional animal agriculture industry.
 It's likely that the impact for animals won't be realised in the next decade or so, but there is potential for it to have a substantial impact in the long term.
 This may be off-putting for some donors interested in more immediate solutions.